 Frequently Asked Questions

-Our most frequently asked question.
+This is one our top 5 faq’s.
 The patentability criteria is a combination of two evaluations.
 The first is a determination of whether an idea or invention meets the criteria to be patentable.
 In other words, is the invention patent eligible subject matter?
 The second evaluation is a three part determination.
 Firstly, whether it exists in the prior art.
 Secondly, whether it conflicts with another invention or idea.
 And, thirdly, whether it would be obvious to try for a person having ordinary skill in the art.
 Contact us for a prior art search and patentability study for your idea or invention.
 Read more about patentability.

-What are Patent Claims?
+What Are Patent Claims?

 Patent Claims define the scope of patent protection.
 The claims define the subject matter of patent protection sought.
 The language of the claims determines what is patented.
 Claims must be properly written and supported by the specification.
 Carson Patents includes claim writing in our patent application writing patenting service.
 Also, we offer claim amendment and claim revision services as part of our patent prosecution services.
 Contact us for patent help within claims.
 Read more about patent claims.
 Read more about revising existing claims.

 New Matter is content not found in either the written description or drawings, involving a departure from or an addition to the original disclosure.
 It cannot be added to the application even if supported by a supplemental oath or declaration.
 New matter can be shown or claimed only in a separate application.
 Inventors with office actions often ask this question.
 Contact Carson Patents for help.
 Read more about new matter.
+A most important faq.

-What are Patent Drawings?
+What Are Patent Drawings?

-Patent writing FAQ.
 Drawings are the figures, diagrams, flowcharts, and charts necessary for a patent application.
 Patent applications require drawings if the invention “admits of illustration.”
 Both U.S. and International (PCT) Patent Applications typically require good, properly formatted drawings.
 Carson Patents includes patent drawings in our patent application writing services.
 Read more about patent drawings.

-What are Patent Flowcharts?
+What Are Patent Flowcharts?

-Patent writing FAQ.
 Flowcharts are a particular kind of patent figure.
 Flowcharts show procedure, process flow, or process steps.
 They are useful in many types of patent applications.
 Flowcharts are recommended and frequently useful in software patenting.
 Carson Patents includes patent flowcharts in our patent application writing services.

 In order for an invention to be patentable, it must be new.
 This means it must not already exist in the world.
 In other words, novelty means an invention is not found in the prior art.
 Contact Carson Patents to start the steps to patent with a prior art search and patentability study for your invention.
 Read more about novelty.
+A most important faq.

 In order for an invention to be patentable, it must be non-obvious.
 An invention is obvious if there are any number of prior art references that, when combined, would result in essentially the claimed invention.
 In other words, an invention is non-obvious when it is not disclosed in the prior art.
 Contact Carson Patents to start the steps to patent with a prior art search and patentability study for your invention.
 Read more about non-obviousness.
+A most important faq.